DEFRA/defra-docker-python/README.md

 - defra-python-development

 It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

+By default, the following packages are installed in the parent images:
+- `uv`
+- `pydebug` - for the development image only

+A example of a Python application (using uv) extending the parent images has been provided in [uv.Dockerfile](uv.Dockerfile).

 ## Supported Python versions